jasonbayton/11ty/_src/projects/package-search/index.md

 - Tap the app icon of any application that should be hosted in Google Play to go directly to the Play Store listing
 - Tap the state (enabled/disabled) to open on-device app information (if present)
 - Press and hold on an app card to copy the package name of the app to the clipboard
-- Get to help information for PACKAGE SEARCH by tapping on the PACKAGE SEARCH icon in the top left.
+- Get help and see available actions for PACKAGE SEARCH by tapping on the PACKAGE SEARCH icon in the top left
-- Tap the disabled phone icon (top-right) to immediately filter to unavailable applications
+- Tap the filter icon (top-right) to view filter and sorting options
 - Use filters for more precise search queries, the following are supported:
   - name:
   - package: